 and play' or annual membership fee basis, and private school facilities which are available at certain times for community access), but excludes sites to which there was no public access at the time of the audit.

-15 Such as these promoted by Covernment accessing in this field.

 15 Such as those promoted by Government agencies in this field and the Mayor of London.